Autodesk/synthesis/tutorials/FusionExporter.md

 This is where you will do most of your configuring.
 Here is a basic overview of the options you will find in the general tab.

-- Export Mode:
+- **Export Mode**:
   - **Dynamic**: This exports in the robot mode.
-General means the object will be completely movable by default.
+This means the object will be completely movable by default.
   - **Static**: This exports in the field mode.
 Fields are essentially non-controllable robots with a fixed grounded node.
-- Weight:
+- **Weight**:
   - The weight of your exported model.
 This is used for physics calculations within Synthesis, however, it does not need to be exact.
 If you happen to know the real world weight of your robot put that here.
-Otherwise click the `Calculate` button to have the exporter estimate the weight for you.
+Otherwise toggle the `Auto Calculate` switch to have the exporter estimate the weight for you.
+This works best when the materials are defined in Fusion
-  - Note: The weight can either be measured in `lbs` or `kgs`.
+  - Note: The weight will be measured `kg`s.
+- **Compress Output**: Compresses resulting mirabuf file with GZip
+- **Open Synthesis**: Opens Synthesis when the export is finished
+- **Friction Override**: Manually set a friction level for the entire mirabuf file (default 0.5)

+### Joints Tab
 ![image_caption](img/fusion/joint-tab.png)

-- Joint Configuration:
-  - This is where you will select all other moving joints on your robot that are not a part of your drivetrain.
-All joints are automatically added to this list.
-If you want to remove it either suppress it, or manually remove it from the list.
+  - This is where you will select all moving joints on your robot, including those that are a part of your drivetrain.
-  - You will also be able to configure all of your drivetrain wheels on your robot.
-  - Use the wheel type to decide between standard or omni wheels (mecanum drive can be used with either in the engine)
+    - All joints are added to this list by default.
+    - If you want to remove a joint, either suppress it in Fusion or manually remove it from the list.
+  - Indicate which joints are part of the drivetrain by checking the "Is Wheel" box.
+    - This will cause them to appear in the wheels table below
-  - Change the signal type of the joint (PWN, CAN for simulation.
-Passive to not be controlled)
+  - You can also change the signal type of the joint (PWM and CAN for simulation.
+Passive to not be controlled).
+This is not used when controlling the robot through Synthesis, but determines how code simulation mappings work
+  - Joint speed and force are default values for importing, these can be adjusted in the simulator.

 Notes:

-- All parts of your robot that you want to be movable must be a part of a joint.
+- All parts of your robot that you want to be movable must have their joints configured in the exporter.
 Otherwise the exporter will automatically attempt to ground the part.
 This is the cause for many problems relating to robots not moving expectedly.
 - When selecting your joints it is important that your robot is structured correctly.
 See [Design Hierarchy](#design-hierarchy) for more information.
-- Signal type specifies what type of IO is used to control the wheel.
-This is needed for code emulation.

-- Exporter Settings:
-  - **Compress Output**: Compress Output: Compresses resulting mirabuf file with GZip (default on)
-  - **Open Synthesis**: Open Synthesis: Opens Synthesis when the export is finished (default on)
-- Physics Settings:
-  - **Density**: Optionally, include density in mirabuf file (default on)
-  - **Surface Area**: Optionally, include surface area in mirabuf file (default on)
-  - **Restitution**: Optionally, include restitution data in mirabuf file (default on)
-  - **Friction Override**: Manually set a friction level for the entire mirabuf file (default 0.5)
-- Joints Settings:
-  - **Kinematic Only**: Makes the dynamic export only kinematic (no forces acting on it, only contraint solving) (default off)
-  - **Calculate Limits**: Includes joint limits in the mirabuf file (default on)
-  - **Auto-Assign ID's**: Automatically assigns ID's to the joints (default on)
-- Controller Settings:
-  - **Export Signals**: Include signal ID's with joints and a SignalMap (default on)

 Note that some of these features are currently still experimental and may not be working or behave as expected.

 ## Design Hierarchy

-Synthesis not only relys on the joints between parts to determine structure of your robot or field, but also the hierarchy of all the parts in the design.
+Synthesis not only relies on the joints between parts to determine structure of your robot or field, but also the hierarchy of all the parts in the design.
 If you look at the browser, you can see the parent child relation ship between all our your parts, and it is important that you have them set correctly in order to ensure Synthesis knows your intentions.

 Problems associated with incorrect design hierarchy account for the majority of issues users have with the exporter.
 It's extremely important to plan out your robot structure before you begin.

-The term node refers to a collection of parts that **don't** move relative to eachother.
+The term node refers to a collection of parts that **don't** move relative to each other.

 ### Basic Rules